tulz-app/frontroute/website/src/main/resources/doc/reference/under-the-hood/path-matching.md

 A path matcher can either "match" (and provide a value) or "reject".

-`PathMatcher` is a function `List[String] => PathMatcherResult`, where `List[String]` represents the unmatched path and `PathMatcherResult` can be one of the following:
+`PathMatcher` is a function `List[String] => PathMatcherResult`, where `List[String]` represents the segments of the path, and `PathMatcherResult` can be one of the following:

 * `PathMatcherResult.Match(value, rest)`
 * `PathMatcherResult.Rejected(rest)` – means that a matcher was able to consume a segment,